i4/http2matrix/README.md

 	openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 365

-Make sure to use the `access` mechanism to both restrict clients being able to make a request and limiting users/rooms which are allowed to be sent messages to.
+Make sure to use the `access` mechanism to restrict both clients being able to make a request and users/rooms which are allowed to be sent messages to.
 Otherwise this will be an El Dorado for spam systems!

 You should also consider using a restricted user without any write permissions on your system (e.g. `chatbot`) for running the service.